 In 2013, I received a Master's degree in Marriage and Family Therapy from the University of Las Vegas, Nevada.
 My clinical practice continued to focus on the treatment of child and family services as well as adult individual and couple work in an outpatient setting.
 I also provided mental health assessments in inpatient psychiatric hospitals around the Las Vegas area.

 I later moved to Southern Alabama in 2014 and focused my post-graduate internship at a residential treatment facility, where I provided therapy for high-risk adolescent females in the juvenile justice system.
 Since moving back to Las Vegas in 2016 and opening a private practice, I am eager to share my passion and professional training with those who want to feel heard, validated, and empowered.
 Together, we will start your journey in finding clarity and answers in your life!

-Outside of work, you can find me reading a book, watching my favorite shows on Netflix, spending time with my family and friends, traveling, or getting completely lost in my newest hobby- knitting.
+Outside of my work, you can find me reading a book, chasing my toddler around, going to concerts and traveling, or getting completely lost in my newest hobby- knitting.

 Hertlein, K. & Ancheta, K. (2014).
 Advantages and disadvantages of technology in relationships: Findings from an open-ended survey.
 The Qualitative Report, 19(article 22), 1-11.
 Retrieved from http://www.nova.edu/ssss/QR/QR19/hertlein22.pdf

 Hertlein, K. & Ancheta, K. (2014).
 Clinical application of the advantages of technology in couple and family therapy.
 American Journal of Family Therapy.
 42(4), 313-324. doi: 10.1080/01926187.2013.86651